thosgood/thosgood.github.io/content/blog/2019-07-15-more-than-one-less-than-three.md

 # Background and strictification

-Before I get to the point of this post (which is to help me to remember the differences between 2-categories, bicategories, and double categories[^1]), I'll just say a tiny bit about why I'm an idiot.
+Before I get to the point of this post (which is to help me to remember the differences between 2-categories, bicategories, and double categories^[For some reason this reminds me of the confusion I always have when trying to remember what 'biannual' means.]), I'll just say a tiny bit about why I'm an idiot.

 In some sense I had just assumed that 2-categories were kind of uninteresting, for two reasons: firstly, "they're just $n$-categories with $n$=2"; and secondly, every weak 2-category can be strictified, so we can just always take strict models and everything works out just nicely.
 Both of these things are rather bad points of view to take.